Guavalines/Space_Invaders/README.md

 # SPACE INVADERS

 ## Description
-he player must control a laser cannon to shoot and destroy a formation of descending aliens while avoiding their attacks.
+This is a classic arcade game where the player must control a laser cannon to shoot and destroy a formation of descending aliens while avoiding their attacks.

 ## Features
 - for loops